 [by Dean Smith] This year marks the 800th anniversary of the signing of the English Magna Carta heralded as one of the key foundation stones of the modern liberties we enjoy in the Western world.
 The original charter drafted by the Archbishop of Canterbury, Stephen Langton, and signed by the unpopular King John on June 15, 1215 sought to bring peace between the monarch and a group of barons.
 England was on the verge of a civil war and the Charter was essentially a peace treaty.
 Referred to as The Great Charter or The Great Charter of Liberties, historians consider it the major turning point in medieval history that reduced the absolute power of the king eventually paving the way for democracy.

-[by Dean Smith] You may be familiar with Chris Pratt.
+You may be familiar with Chris Pratt.
 He is a Hollywood actor who most recently starred in Jurassic World.
 Released in June 2015, Jurassic World is a blockbuster setting a global record of US$511.9 million in ticket sales on its opening weekend.
 In the movie, Chris plays Owen Grady — a Velociraptor (a mid-sized raptor) trainer and expert.
 According to Variety magazine, Pratt earned $1.2 billion in 2014 making him the highest paid actor that year.
 He earned his big payday starring in Guardians of the Galaxy and The Lego Movie.
 But Pratt is also a Christian and his faith comes out in an interview with QPolitical where Pratt shares his struggles with the premature birth of his son, Jack, born in August 2012.
 Pratt said that he and his wife Anna Ferris prayed for weeks for their son born nine weeks premature and weighing only 3 pounds.
+Pratt said: “We were scared for a long time.
+We prayed a lot.
+It restored my faith in God, not that it needed to be restored, but …

 [by Earl Blacklock] Perhaps the first news event to capture the rapt attention of a world-wide audience was the sinking of the freighter Flying Enterprise.
 In December 1951, the ship left England for New York carrying 10 immigrants and a mixed cargo, including Volkswagens and pig iron.
 On Christmas Day, rough seas and gale force winds caused the cars and pig iron to shift, and the ship began to list to port.
 By the following morning, a crack had appeared in the hull and, despite valiant efforts by the crew, it was clear the ship was in trouble.
 On December 28, an SOS was issued, and the crew and passengers were ordered to abandon ship.
 They were forced to jump into the sea, where all but one were rescued.
 Meanwhile, the Danish ship captain, Henrik Kurt Carlsen, stayed behind to assist in salvage efforts.
 More than 400 newspaper and radio reporters from 12 countries rushed to cover the story.
 It was, indeed, a compelling one – a single man alone on a ship with a …